Ethiopia to launch 'final phase' of offensive in Tigray region, says PM | Law-Order

 The Ethiopian military will begin the "final phase" of an offensive in the rebellious northern Tigray region, Prime Minister Abiy Ahmed said on Thursday, hours after an ultimatum for Tigray forces to surrender expired.

 The government gave the Tigray People's Liberation Front (TPLF) 72 hours on Sunday to lay down their arms or face an assault on Mekelle, the regional capital of 500,000 people.
-Rights groups raised concerns for civilians caught up in military operations.
+Rights groups raised concerns for civilians caught up in military operations in which thousands are already believed to have died since fighting began on Nov.
+4.

 Abiy's office said authorities had begun distributing aid in areas under the control of the federal government in the Tigray region.
 Four camps for displaced persons were being established.
 A statement added: "This humanitarian assistance will now be further reinforced with the opening of a humanitarian access route to be managed under the auspices of the Ministry of Peace."